jonmikeli/azureiotdevicesimulator5-pnp/sources/IoT.Simulator/IoT.Simulator/docs/Help.md

 #### M2C
 ##### Messages
-The approach at modules level is exactly the same that the approach at device level.
+The approach at modules level is exactly the same that the approach at the device level.

 ##### Twins
 Modules send updated **Reported Properties (Twins)** after many operations/commands.